The Best Pegboard Systems To Organize Your Garage

 Wall Control’s metal pegboard system comes in eleven powder-coated colors ranging from black or red to hot pink or orange.
 My favorite is the bare galvanized steel version.

-If you like the look of diamond plate in your garage, then it’ll look absolutely amazing!
+If you like the look of diamond plate in your garage, it’ll look absolutely fantastic!

 Wall Control has a variety of shelves designed explicitly for their pegboard system.
 In this picture, you can see two of my die-cast MINI Coopers sitting on it.